plenus-cloud/backup-mysql/README.md

     # run every hour command mysqldump for database MYSQLDB,  mysql is at mysqlhostname:33060
     docker run -d -e SCHEDULE="* */1 * * *" -e MYSQLPASSWORD=mysecretpassword -e MYSQLHOST=mysqlhostname -e MYSQLPORT=33060 -e MYSQLUSER=dbuser -e MYSQLDB=dbname --name mysql-backup plenus/backup-mysql

+### Variables

+SCHEDULE: schedule for backup, in cron format
+MYSQLPASSWORD: password for MYSQLUSER
+MYSQLUSER: mysql user to be used for backup
+MYSQLDB: host name for mysql
+MYSQLPORT: port for mysql
+SKIPLOCK: set to 1 or true to add --skip-lock-tables to mysqldump

 ## Backup location

 dump is created in file /dump/mysql.sql.gz (compressed with gzip).